phil1331/HackMIT-2023-Admission-Puzzle-Solutions/README.md

 ## Issues
 Anything missing?
 Something you want me to explain more meticulously?
 Not happy?
 Just let me know, feel free to join the discussion, submit an issue or reach out.
 ## See also
-HackMIT themselves made a [live-stream](https://www.youtube.com/watch?v=FxIAzJU4lYs) containing an overview of some official solutions.
+HackMIT themselves made a [live-stream](https://www.youtube.com/watch?v=FxIAzJU4lYs) containing an overview of their official solutions.
 I really recommend checking it out.